farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When your condition worsens, you take a certain amount of `stress` on your `condition clock`.
 You also need to update your `condition ` to represent the new state your character is in.

-Your new condition will affect the narrative permissions of your character and how they can interact with the world.
+Your new condition will affect the narrative permissions of your character, and how they can interact with the world.

 When your condition clocked is filled, you can clear all the segments, and your character is taken out for the scene.

+> _You laid down suppression fire, but got shot in the process.
+You've been running for hours to get to the place but now, you're sore and tired. _
+>
+> **Take `1 Stress` per `Consequence Rating` on your character's `Condition`**

+> #### I Have an Idea!
+>
+> If anyone at the table has an idea for a good consequence, hear them out!
+It can be daunting as a GM to always know what happens in case of failure.
+That is true especially if luck isn't on the player's side, and you need to find lots of different consequences in the same session.
+>
+> As the GM, don't hesitate to ask your players for ideas as well.
+Someone might have a fascinating suggestion, but they think it's not their place to speak up.
+Prove to them otherwise.

 ## Safety Reminder